roxas75/rxTools/README.md

 ## Current functionality
 ### General
-- Support for Web Browser (SPIDER) entrypoint for Old3DS (ver 4.1-9.2)
+- Support for Web Browser (SPIDER) entrypoint for Old 3DS (ver 4.1-9.2)
-- Support for System Settings (MSET) entrypoint for Old3DS (ver 4.1-4.5, 6.0-6.4, and 9.2 with MSET downgraded to 6.x)
+- Support for System Settings (MSET) entrypoint for Old 3DS (ver 4.1-4.5, 6.0-6.4, and 9.2 with MSET downgraded to 6.x)
-- Support for System Settings (MSET) downgrading for Old3DS
+- Support for System Settings (MSET) downgrading for Old 3DS
 - Support for Ninjhax (Not Stable)
 - Hacking tools collection

 ### rxMode
-- Support for the latest emuNAND version on O3ds (currently limited to 9.5 on N3ds)
+- Support for the latest emuNAND version on Old 3DS (currently limited to 9.5 on New 3DS)
 - Support for sysNAND, in case an emuNAND is not found
 - Access to the eShop and to online playing (requires an updated emuNAND)
 - Support for 100% of the games (newer ones will require emuNAND)
 - Signatures Checks disabled, which should allow just homebrew, but the world is cruel...
 - Support for installing FBI (a CIA Manager) in both emuNAND and sysNAND
-- Support for AGB (GBA Virtual Console) on both sysNAND and emuNAND on O3ds
+- Support for AGB (GBA Virtual Console) on both sysNAND and emuNAND on Old 3DS
 - Support for TWL (DS/DSi cartridges and DSiWare) **only on sysNAND**
 - Dynamic RAM dumping (just for debug purposes)